-1099 Type Description 0-Undetermined No choice has been made.
-1- Miscellaneous The vendor provides a service, but the vendor is not incorporated.
+1099 Type Description

+0-Undetermined No choice has been made.

+I- Miscollanoous The vendor provides a service, but the vendor is not incorporated.
 Sage 100 Contractor prints the vendor's 1099 balance in box 7 of the 1099 form.

 1099 Type Description 2-Rent The vendor provides a service, but the vendor is not incorporated.
 Use this type only when the vendor provides a service to your business by renting office space, yard space, equipment, and so on.
-Sago 100 Contractor prints the vendor's 1000 balance in box 1 of the 1000 form Sage 100 Contractor prints the vendor's 1099 balance in box 1 of the 1099 form.
+Sage 100 Contractor prints the vendor's 1099 balance in box 1 of the 1099 form.
 3-Sole The vendor provides a service but the vendor is not incorporated.
 Proprietor Sage 100 Contractor prints the vendor's 1099 balance in box 7 of the 1099 form.
 4-Interest Sage 100 Contractor can print interest for this vendor.
-5-No 1099 The vendor does not provide a service, or the vendor is incorporated.
-5-NO 1099 Sage 100 Contractor does not print a 1099 for a vendor with this type.
+5 No 1000 The vendor does not provide a service, or the vendor is incorporated.
+5-No 1099 Sage 100 Contractor does not print a 1099 for a vendor with this type.